 But that wasn’t enough to turn McDonald’s around.
 Sometimes, one major change isn’t enough to turn the tide.

-Focus On What McDonald’s Does Best
+Focus On What You Do Best

 The second major change that McDonald’s made wasn’t as photogenic as All Day Breakfast, but has almost no detractors on Wall Street.
 “Refranchising” means selling McDonald’s owned McDonald’s restaurants to franchisees and getting out of the B2C business of selling hamburgers directly to consumers in a local market.
 According to Forbes, McDonald’s plans to move to 93% franchise ownership by 2018.